-CORD has successfully completed hundreds of curriculum design and development projects in its 30-year history.
-Below are just a few examples of current and previous initiatives.
+CORD has successfully completed hundreds of curriculum design and development projects in its 35-year history.
+Below are just a few examples of recent initiatives.

 Simulations for Performance Assessments that Report on Knowledge and Skills (SPARKS)

 Funded by the National Science Foundation’s Advanced Technological Education program, the SPARKS project provides students access to a virtual lab where they can turn knobs, blow fuses, and receive feedback before they step foot in an electronics lab.
 SPARKS teaches introductory electronics with a virtual breadboard, components, and test equipment.
 Activities are presented in a game-like environment, encouraging advancement to higher levels with greater scores.
 The SPARKS software monitors, records, and interprets student performance and generates scored reports with visual indicators of success.
 Both individual student and class progress are recorded, allowing instructors to monitor each student’s performance on distinct skills.
 The software also provides online tutorials to support skills needing improvement.
 Read more…

 Under contract to the Tennessee Department of Education’s Division of Career and Technical Education, CORD’s curriculum team led the revision of sixty career-technical courses in multiple career clusters, including revising course standards to incorporate the Common Core State Standards and industry expectations.
 CORD is also responsible for providing technical support for state staff and developing textbook review rubrics to support implementation of the revised standards.